sfigg/commercialization-public/test/hlk/testref/b687537f-bbd2-40d7-bc43-ddd9bde29dcf.md

 ## <span id="More_information"></span><span id="more_information"></span><span id="MORE_INFORMATION"></span>More information

 This test is similar to the standard Present Validation test.
 The difference is that Present Validation 2 resets the device into a state where the back buffer and the front buffer have different formats (if the call to the **CheckDeviceFormatConversion** method was successful).
-The test performs a comparison with a reference image that the Microsoft® Direct3D® API generates.
+The test performs a comparison with a reference image that the Microsoft Direct3D API generates.
 The driver must perform the color conversion between those two formats.
 (Direct3D does not perform any software emulation.)

 This test uses the **IDirect3DSwapChain9::Present** method with the **D3DPRESENT\_LINEAR\_CONTENT** option.